In a nutshell, vector calculus deals with functions that output vectors.

-The central object of our course is the vector field, which assigns a vector to every point in some subset of space.
+The most important object in our course is the vector field, which assigns a vector to every point in some subset of space.

-The gradient provides an example familiar from multivariable calculus.
+The gradient provides an example familiar from multivariable calculus with many important properties.

-The touch interactive visualization below shows a level set of in red together with the gradient vector field (blue).
+The touch interactive plot below shows a level set of together with the gradient vector field

-Zoom in and out and rotate to explore this 3D vector field, then select a true statement about from the options provided.
+Zoom in and out and rotate to explore this 3D vector field, then select the true statements about from the options provided.

 If you've ever held a compass or seen the northern or southern lights, you're aware of Earth's natural magnetism.